 Vaginas play host to a variety of bacteria that help maintain a healthy environment.
-Some types of bacteria that normally live in the vagina in small numbers are called anaerobes (meaning they do not require oxygen to live).
-Bacterial vaginosis (BV, also called nonspecific vaginitis) occurs when these anaerobes become too numerous.
-Bacterial vaginosis is the most common type of vaginal infection and can be uncomfortable, but it tends to be pretty mild and easily treated.
+Some types of bacteria, which typically live in the vagina in small numbers, are called anaerobes (meaning they don't require oxygen to live).
+Bacterial vaginosis (also called BV or nonspecific vaginitis) occurs when these anaerobes become too numerous and the other types of bacteria, called lactobacilli, are reduced in number.
+Bacterial vaginosis is a common vaginal infection and while it can be uncomfortable, it tends to be pretty mild and easily treated.

 Signs and symptoms of bacterial vaginosis can include:

 - Vaginal discharge that may appear watery and whitish-gray or milky

 - A change in the usual scent of the vagina, often described as a strong "fishy" odor — most notably after sex

 - Itching or burning around the opening of the vagina

 - Burning while urinating

 It's also possible to have the infection without any symptoms.